ivstka95/MyVAMA/README.md

 # Vama Interview Coding Challenge (Android) done by Ivan Karpiuk

-This project is my submission of coding challenge for the senior android developer position at Vama Implemented according to design satisfying all requirements
+This project is my submission of coding challenge for the senior android engineer position at Vama Implemented according to design satisfying all requirements

-Tech stack used:
+## Tech stack used:
 * Kotlin, Coroutines, Flow
 * MVVM, clean architecture
 * Realm